melezhik/SparrowCI/README.md

 The function accepts HashMap as a parameter and available for all programming languages, excepts Bash.

-Use `config()` function to access task's output data:
+Use `config()` function to access dependency task data from dependent task.

-If the same task is executed more than once, use local name parameter to distinguish output data from different runs:
+If the same dependency task is executed more than once, use local name parameter to distinguish output data from different runs:

 ```yaml